 Even better, with our toolbar turned on, you’ll see the total number of comments for the current student in Canvas SpeedGrader, as you comment on new work.
 Click to pop the current student’s personal history and heat map of feedback then quickly filter to see previous comments focused on different skill areas (aka ‘Groups’ in AP).

 In the screenshot of Canvas SpeedGrader above we have clicked on the student’s avatar/name area (#1) to pop a window summarizing their feedback to date.
 Feedback by Group is represented in the left pie chart.
-You can click on pieces of the pie to drill down; the pie chart on the right shows distribution by individual comment for the chosen Group.
+You can click on pieces of the pie to drill down; the pie chart on the right shows the distribution by individual comment for the chosen Group.
 Below the pie charts (not shown) are the specific text comments.
-And they update based on your choice of Group.
+And they updated based on your choice of Group.